MSGinside/UreterStoneYolo/README.md

 ## 👩‍💻 Author

-All source code in this repository was written by **Jiho Park, M.D.**
+All source code and model in this repository was written/trained by **Jiho Park, M.D.**

 **Jiho Park, M.D.**
 Resident / Research Assistant